Long-acting injectable PrEP approved in the US: priced at $28,000 a year

 Simon Collins, HIV i-Base

-On 18 June 2025 the US FDA approved a long-acting injectable version of PrEP that only needs to be taken every six months.
+On 18 June 2025, the US FDA approved a long-acting injectable version of PrEP that is highly effective and only needs to be taken every six months.
+[1]

-Lenacapavir is highly effectivein the large international phase 3 studies.
-There were zero new HIV cases in the large phase 3 PURPOSE 1 study (vs 16 cases in the oral TD/FTC arm) and only two new cases in the PURPOSE 2 study (vs nine in the oral PrEP arm).
+Lenacapavir is a new version of PrEP that was highly effective in two large international phase 3 studies.
+There were zero new HIV cases in the PURPOSE 1 study (vs 16 cases in the oral TD/FTC arm) and only two new cases in the PURPOSE 2 study (vs nine in the oral PrEP arm).

 Lenacapavir is marketed by Gilead Sciences with the brand name Yeztugo.